Terms and Conditions

 - Job requesters and service providers (through the Platform)

-Service providers are solely responsible for their tax obligations, superannuation, workers' compensation, and compliance with all employment laws.
+Service providers are solely responsible for their tax obligations, pension or retirement fund contributions (where applicable under the laws of their jurisdiction), workers' compensation or equivalent employer insurance, and compliance with all applicable employment laws.

 Services Requiring WWCC: